 The picture above shows you exactly what to do.

-Just quickly do what I show you below and the gag reflex will magically turn off!
-In our family’s experience, the gag reflex is immediately turned off for about 30 seconds when this acupressure technique is employed.
+Just quickly do what I show you below and the throat constriction will magically turn off!
+In our family’s experience, the gag reflex is halted for about 30 seconds when this acupressure technique is employed.

 Acupressure to Resolve Gagging

 How does acupressure work to temporarily halt involuntary throat contraction or gagging?
 This technique is very similar to acupuncture except that anyone can do it.

 While acupuncture requires a licensed therapist and employs needles to stimulate pressure points on the body, acupressure uses gentle to firm finger pressure alone.
 This makes it ideal for self-treatment where and when necessary.

 This method is scientifically backed too.
 In 2008, the Journal of the American Dental Association published a study that found that pressure applied to a specific point on the palm of the hand consistently altered the severity of the gag reflex.
 (4)